yairgd/gdbforge/docs/README.md

 go run ./cmd/uitcell
 ```

 Requires a terminal with UTF-8 support.
-The prototype currently registers a split workspace and command-line widget stub.
+The prototype registers a split workspace, a functional `:` command line, and an event bus that dispatches domain events through `HandleCoreEvents`.

 ### View documentation in a browser